-If you are considering moving to the UK and you want to relocate with your loveable dog, cat or other animal then planning is pivotal.
+If you are considering moving to the UK and you want to relocate with your loveable dog, cat or other animal its important to plan.

 Do not fret!
-The British are a nation of animal lovers and many people have pets with a small fortune (just over £10bn) being spent every year on making sure they lead a life of comparative luxury.
+The British are a nation of animal lovers and many people have pets.
+With just over £10bn being spent every year on making sure they lead a life of comparative luxury.

-However, landlords are not very fond of animals when it comes to them living in their rental properties.
-You may be comforted by how appealing and well-behaved your pet dog or cat is and be able to prove how well house-trained they are however prospective landlords, even those who own pets themselves, are likely to turn down applicants with pets, even if the tenant puts forwards a generous offer.
+However, landlords are reticent to take pets, when it comes to them living in their rental properties.
+You may know how appealing and well-behaved your pet dog or cat is.
+You can state how house-trained they are, however landlords, even those who own pets themselves, are likely to turn down applicants with pets.This can happen even if the tenant puts forwards a generous offer.

 You may be wondering why this is the case?
 Well, it’s simply that they are concerned that your cat or dog will destroy the furniture or carpets that they intend to last for a good while.
 Or, that they will inconvenience neighbours through noise.
 In addition there are plenty of tenants waiting in the wings who do not have any pets.
 Choosing a tenant who has no responsibility for an animal is by far the simpler option for any landlord.

 Having an animal, or two, in tow can reduce your ability to view the maximum amount of suitable properties.
 In some areas it can mean that you will only be able to be considered for 50% of available properties thus greatly reducing your property options.
 So how can you increase your chances of finding a property where the whole family, as well as your pet, can be accommodated?

 Relocating with your pet using Citrus